 June 18, 2022 – January 29, 2023

-Ring of Sekhmet, New Kingdom, ca. 1539–1077 BCE, gold, 2.2 x 2.2 x 0.8 cm.
-Mrs. Kingsmill Marrs Collection, 1926.97
+Gold Ring of Sekhmet, ancient Egyptian, New Kingdom, about 1539–1077 BCE, gold, Mrs. Kingsmill Marrs Collection, 1926.97

 This exhibition is made possible through the generous support from Dr. Sohail Masood, his wife Mona Masood, and their children Laila Masood and Omar Masood.
-Additional support is provided by the Fletcher Foundation.

 Pharaonic Finds: The wonders of Egyptian jewelry come to life in a new book and exhibition from the Worcester Art Museum in Massachusetts.